iohkedu/plinth-dev-env/instructions/using-nix.md

 | :information_source:   | The *Developer Experience Shell* lets a user pick from a list of various nix shells that support different GHC versions.|
 |------------------------|:------------------------------------------------------------------------------------------------------------------------|

 Once your nix shell has build you can start building your Plutus projects from withitn the nix shell.
-The demo project inside this repository might not build in the *plutus-tx-template* nix shell since the shell might use a different GHC version.
+The demo project inside the
+*plutus-dev-env* repository might not build in the *plutus-tx-template* nix shell since the shell might use a different GHC version.